 “Every agreement should address three crucial areas: compensation, exit clauses, and roles and responsibilities.
 Include who owns what percentage of the business, who is investing what, where the money is coming from, and how and when partners will be paid.”

 We’ve all read horror stories about people who went into business together only to face an ugly split.
 Don’t risk losing all your money, getting trapped in a business arrangement that doesn’t work for you, or any number of catastrophes.
 Creating a solid partnership agreement, with everyone’s duties and compensation in writing can help you avoid those pitfalls.

 Track your income and expenses using Quickbooks Online or other software.
 You can tie this software to your checking account, credit card, and payment account.
 This will help you to know where you stand with your business throughout the year and it makes tax time a lot easier for you and your accountant.
 You’ll get professional reports and invoicing as well.

 Without clear bookkeeping and records for your business, how will you gauge your success?
 It’s essential to keep track of all expenses related to your business, just as you should for your personal life.
 Budgeting for your business can help you identify areas for improvement.

 I get it, believe me.
 Your business is in its newer stages, so you might be worried about not making enough income to even think about retirement.

 But don’t stay in that start-up phase for too long!
 Your retirement is too important to put off for years, so please make this a priority.
 At a minimum, as soon as you’re able, open up a Roth IRA and contribute the max each year.
 If you want to do more, consider a SEP IRA or Solo 401K (like me), which will help you shelter some of your business income from taxes.

 Be sure to consider any permits or licenses that may be needed in your line of business.

-How is your small business structured, and why?
+How did you structure your small business, and why?